 “Oh?
 So it’s my fault now?”
 Rinoa shrieked, standing up abruptly and upsetting her coffee, which spilt across the table and on to Quistis.

 Quistis jumped out of her seat with a squeal of dismay and pain, while Irvine lunged for the cup and up-righted it.
 Zell and Squall stopped talking immediately as Rinoa stormed off.
-Selphie struck a new pose, her fingers aimed like a gun at Rinoa’s back and pretending to shoot her.
+Selphie struck a new pose, her fingers aimed like a gun at Rinoa’s back and pretended to shoot her.
 Quistis muttered darkly as she tried to get the coffee off her skirt with Irvine trying to help her.
 Finally she let out a swift curse and stalked off, looking anything but impressed.
 Selphie sighed and dropped her arms before sitting back down and burying her face in her folded arms.
 Irvine rubbed her back sympathetically.

 “So she bowled you over, eh?”